- Why App?

 ACT – American College Testing Program.
 Students are encouraged to take the same standardized test multiple times (at least once during the senior year).
 Appalachian will retain the highest composite score from all reported test attempts.
 For those taking the ACT, Appalachian requires the written portion of the ACT.

-Admissions Counselor – Counselor from the Office of Admissions who assists prospective students, applicants, parents and high school/transfer counselors through the admission process.
+Admissions Counselor – Counselor from the Office of Admissions who assists prospective students, applicants, parents and high school/college counselors through the admission process.

-Adult Diploma – A student who did not graduate from high school may earn an equivalent degree by completion of an Adult High School Diploma Program or G.E.D.
-Program.
+Adult Diploma – A student who did not graduate from high school may earn an equivalent degree by completion of an Adult High School Diploma Program or High School Equivalency Diploma Program.

-Advanced Non-Refundable Payment – To secure a position at Appalachian after being accepted, all students must make an advanced non-refundable payment of $200.
-As a courtesy, we ask that you submit the advanced non-refundable payment only if Appalachian is your school of choice for enrollment.
+Advance Non-Refundable Payment – To secure a position at Appalachian after being accepted, all students must make an advance non-refundable payment of $200.
+As a courtesy, we ask that you submit the advance non-refundable payment only if Appalachian is your school of choice for enrollment.

 A.P. – Advanced Placement.
 Appalachian evaluates Advanced Payment exam scores and articulates those scores for possible course credit, usually within the General Education Curriculum.
 Refer to the A.P./I.B.
 Credit Articulation information for minimum score requirements.